sohamthakur/illumio/README.md

-# Flow Log Tagging Program
+# Illumio - Flow Log Tagging Assessment

 ## Overview
 This program processes flow logs by mapping each entry to a tag using a lookup table.
 It outputs two key metrics: